apify/apify-client-python/docs/res/intro.md

 ### Retries with exponential backoff

-Network communication sometimes fails, that's a given.
+Network communication sometimes fails.
 The client will automatically retry requests that failed due to a network error, an internal error of the Apify API (HTTP 500+) or rate limit error (HTTP 429).
 By default, it will retry up to 8 times.
 First retry will be attempted after ~500ms, second after ~1000ms and so on.
 You can configure those parameters using the `max_retries` and `min_delay_between_retries_millis`